Robust Trust: Main Results

 Formally, define the value of an adviser as

-where $U_0\triangleq\sup_{\sigma\in\Sigma} \expect_\sigma[ u(a,\omega,\theta)]$ is the agent's optimal payoff in the absence of the adviser.
-Since the agent can always ignore the adviser's messages, this value is non-negative, $V\geq 0$.
-We ask when this value is strictly positive, $V>0$ (cf. the value of information by \cite{Blackwell1951Comparison}).
+where $V_0\triangleq\sup_{\sigma\in\Sigma} \expect_\sigma[ u(a,\omega,\theta)]$ is the agent's optimal payoff in the absence of the adviser.
+Since the agent can always ignore the adviser's messages, this value is non-negative, $\Delta V\geq 0$.
+We ask when this value is strictly positive, $\Delta V>0$ (cf. the value of information by \cite{Blackwell1951Comparison}).

-To answer this question, we assume that the adviser's beliefs are finitely-supported, $|M|=K<\infty$, and derive a bound on $\al$ that is independent of the agent's problem.
+To answer this question, we assume that the adviser's beliefs are finitely supported, $|M|=K<\infty$, and derive a bound on $\al$ that is independent of the agent's problem.
 If $\al$ is small enough, the misaligned adviser can use a strategy $\beta$ that ``jams'' the signal created by truthful reporting of the aligned adviser.
-In such a case, the distribution of posteriors $\mathbb{P}_\beta(\cdot|m)$ held by the agent is degenerate: the trust region contains only the prior.
+In such a case, the distribution of interim beliefs $\mathbb{P}_\beta(\cdot|m)$ held by the agent is degenerate: the trust region contains only the prior belief.
 However, if $\al$ is large enough, there exists no strategy for the misaligned adviser that makes the equilibrium message uninformative.
-In such cases, as long as information is useful to the agent ($U(\mu)$ is \textit{strictly} convex in the relevant range), $V$ must be strictly positive.
+In such cases, as long as information is useful to the agent ($U(\mu)$ is \textit{strictly} convex in the relevant range), $\Delta V$ must be strictly positive.